“Our prime purpose in this life is to help others,” says his Holiness, the Dalai Lama.

-This means any customer who complains is a gift.
-Here’s your chance to shine as a customer service agent.
-Appease their grievance and 70% will be happy to purchase again.
+Any customer who complains is a gift and your chance to shine as a customer service agent.
+Appease their grievance, and 70% will purchase again.

 What not to say

-The study of linguistics shows how much words matter.
-What you say and how you say it influences your interactions.
+Words matter.
+What you say and how you say it influences every interaction for everyone.

-Stating what can’t be done, using negative language, or blaming doesn’t work in customer service.
-Using positive language, presenting alternative solutions, and being helpful does.
+Stating what you can’t do, using negative language, and blaming don’t work in customer service.
+Using positive language, presenting alternative solutions, and being helpful do.